 Start your presentation with an icebreaker to make it more interactive.
 Word Clouds, Polls, or a quick quiz can engage your audience, but you don't have to create them from scratch.
 Ready-made icebreakers, such as the ones we've designed, are available for download.
 Here is one of our most popular options.

 You will probably find natural breaks during your presentation, for example, when you change your focus area.
 This can be an opportune time to add an interactive slide to test your audience or open up the room for discussion.

 Quizzes can serve multiple purposes; from better understanding what your audience does and does not know, assessing whether the group is retaining information, or just simply adding in a bit of fun to build team spirit.

 As before, there’s no need to worry about going and creating a bunch of questions and designing slides, we have some ready-to-use templates for you.

 The end of your presentation is the ideal point to reflect or ask for some feedback.
 Allowing your audience to ask a question, respond to a poll, or just add comments, will help you better understand how your presentation went and what you can do to improve.

 Q&A sessions don’t just let your audience take control of the speaking duties for a few moments but allow you to clear up confusion, clarify points, and go back over details that may have either been overlooked or misunderstood.
 Q&As also add a layer of transparency and openness to presentations.

-So you have now taken the first steps toward running more efficient, effective, and (most importantly) inclusive meetings by improving your slide deck.
+So you have now taken the first steps toward running more efficient, effective, and (most importantly) high-quality presentations by improving your slide deck.
 But don't stop there!
-Today's meetings and presentations, whether they take place in university, board rooms, meeting rooms, or at conferences, are far from perfect.
+Today's meetings and presentations, whether they take place in university, board rooms, meeting rooms, or conferences, are far from perfect.

 See how Mentimeter can help you connect with your audience, alleviate presenter stress, and make presentations a more enjoyable experience for everyone involved!